 R emarkably, this legendary Parisian master jeweller is still located at 22 Place Vendome, where in 1906, Alfred Van Cleef, son of a diamond broker and cutter, and his brothers-in-law, Charles, Julien and later Louis Arpels, opened a small boutique.
 In 1895, Alfred Van Cleef had married Estelle Arpels, daughter of a dealer in precious stones.
 The business remained in the family for decades – Julien’s sons, Claude, Jacques and Pierre gradually took over, through the late 1930s and 1940s, expanding the business around the world.
 While from 1926 to 1942 Alfred and Estelle’s daughter, Renée Puissant was artistic director, working with designer René Sim Lacaze.

-Explore Van Cleef & Arpels Lots from Fine Jewels in London
+Explore Van Cleef & Arpels Lots from Fine Jewels in New York

 Van Cleef & Arpels’s signature style developed through the 20th century, shaped by diverse influences – nature, orientalism, couture, ballet and an imaginary world of fairytale and fantasy – as well as by technical ingenuity and the quest for superb gemstones of character and charm.